C*-algebras and Equivalences for C*-correspondences: Preliminaries

 are called \emph{covariant representations}.

-The \emph{Toeplitz-Cuntz-Pimsner algebra} $\T_X$ is the universal $\ca$-algebra for ``all'' representations of $X$, and the \emph{Cuntz-Pimsner algebra} $\O_X$ is the universal $\ca$-algebra for ``all'' covariant representations of $X$.
-The \emph{tensor algebra} $\T_{X}^+$ is the norm-closed algebra generated by the universal copy of $A$ and $X$ in $\T_X$.
+The \emph{Toeplitz-Cuntz-Pimsner algebra} $\T_X$ is the universal $\ca$-algebra for ``all'' representations of $X$, and the \emph{Cuntz-Pimsner algebra} $\O_X$ is the universal $\ca$-algebra for all covariant ($J_X$-coisometric) representations of $X$.
+The universal $\ca$-algebra $\O(J,X)$ for ``all'' $J$-covariant representations of $X$ is called the \emph{$J$-relative Cuntz-Pimsner algebra} \cite{FMR03, MuhSol98}. \emph The \emph{tensor algebra} $\T_{X}^+$ is the norm-closed algebra generated by the universal copy of $A$ and $X$ in $\T_X$ \cite{MuhSol98}.

+Even though there are various manifestations of the Cuntz-Pimsner algebras appearing before Katsura's work \cite{Kat04}, in this paper we adhere strictly to the notation and terminology of \cite{Kat04}.
+By \cite[Lemma 1.2]{KakPet13}, Katsura's ideal is the biggest ideal for obtaining an isometric copy of $A$, hence of $X$ in $\O_X$, and so Katsura's ideal is the ``correct'' ideal to describe the minimal covariant $\ca$-algebra that contains isometric copies of the original construction ${}_A X_A$.
+(Compare also with \cite[Proposition 7.14]{Kat07} and the subsequent comments.)
+Relative Cuntz-Pimsner algebras beyond that point contain a quotient of the original $\ca$-correspondence $X$ over $A$.
+Nevertheless, for the majority of the paper, the $\ca$-correspondences to be considered will be injective and therefore Katsura's notion of the Cuntz-Pimsner algebra, the one adopted by the present authors, will coincide with other notions by earlier authors.

+A powerful tool for identifying faithful representations of both $\T_X$ and $\O_X$ are the various gauge-invariance uniqueness theorems.
+For the Cuntz-Pimsner-Toeplitz algebra of a regular $\ca$-correspondence, such a result was given by Fowler and Raeburn \cite[Theorem 2.1]{FowRae99}.
+Variations of the gauge-invariance uniqueness theorems for Cuntz-Pimsner algebras were given by Doplicher, Pinzari and Zuccante \cite[Theorem 3.3]{DPZ98}, extended later by Fowler, Muhly and Raeburn \cite[Theorem 4.1]{FMR03} to injective $\ca$-correspondences.
+The reader should notice that injectivity is a blanket assumption in \cite{FMR03} even though it is not explicitly stated \cite[Remarks at the beginning of Section 1]{FMR03}.
+Therefore \cite[Theorem 4.1]{FMR03} cannot generalize gauge-invariance uniqueness theorems for general $\ca$-correspondences, e.g., $\ca$-correspondences associated to graphs with sinks.
+In full generality gauge-invariance uniqueness theorems for $\T_X$ and $\O_X$ were finally given by Katsura \cite[Theorem 6.2, Theorem 6.4]{Kat04}.
+An alternative proof for $\O_X$ was also given afterwards by Muhly and Tomforde \cite{MuhTom04}.

-If $X$ is an $A$-$B$-correspondence, then we may identify $X$ with the $(A\oplus B)$-correspondence $\left[ \right]$ and thus define the Toeplitz-Cuntz-Pimsner, the Cuntz-Pimsner and the tensor algebra of $X$ as the corresponding algebras of the $(A\oplus B)$-correspondence $\left[ \right]$.\\
+If $X$ is an $A$-$B$-correspondence, then we may identify $X$ with the $(A\oplus B)$-correspondence $\left[ \right]$ and thus define the Toeplitz-Cuntz-Pimsner, the Cuntz-Pimsner and the tensor algebra of $X$ as the corresponding algebras of the $(A\oplus B)$-correspondence $\left[ \right]$.

-If $X$ is a $\ca$-correspondence, then $X^*$ may not be a $\ca$-correspondence (in the usual right-side sense) but it can be described as follows: if $(\pi_u,t_u)$ is the universal representation of ${}_A X_A$, then $X^*$ is the closed linear span of $t(\xi)^*, \xi \in X$ with the left multiplication and inner product inherited by the correspondence $\ca(\pi_u,t_u)$.
+If $X$ is a $\ca$-correspondence, then $X^*$ may not be a $\ca$-correspondence (in the usual right-side sense) but it can be described as follows: if $(\pi_u,t_u)$ is the universal representation of ${}_A X_A$, then $X^*$ is the closed linear span of $t_u(\xi)^*, \xi \in X$ with the left multiplication and inner product inherited by the correspondence $\ca(\pi_u,t_u)$.
 Nevertheless, $X^*$ is an imprimitivity bimodule, whenever $X$ is.